microsoft/azure-pipelines-yaml/design/pipeline-triggers.md

 2. Provide a secret for the webhook (We recommend using the secret every time you use webhooks).
 3. Provide your ADO url as the payload url for the webhook.
 4. Now go to ADO service connections page and create an `Incoming Webhook` service connection.
-5. Provide the same of the webhook created in the external service.
+5. Provide the name of the webhook created in the external service.
 6. Provide the secret used.
 (The secret will be used to validate the checksum and avoid DOS attacks.)

 Once the service connection is created, you can use it to subscribe to the webhook event in your YAML pipeline.